kaltura/playkit-js-env-manager/README.md

   yarn run playkit-dev:stop
   ```
 ## Aliases for playkit repos
-Each repo has an alias to shorten its name and thus change the configuration more easily and quickly:
+Each repo has an alias to shorten its name and thus manipulate the configuration more easily and quickly:
 * _playkit-js -> **core**_
 * _playkit-js-ui -> **ui**_
 * _playkit-js-ima -> **ima**_